 Having a family history of JIA does appear to increase your risk, but JIA is not considered to be hereditary, and having two children in a family with JIA is rare.

 A quick and accurate diagnosis is very important to obtain for your child.
 It is best to visit their general practitioner (GP) first, to get appropriate tests and to come up with a treatment plan.
 If your doctor suspects your child has JIA, they will usually be referred to a paediatric rheumatologist (arthritis specialist for children) for treatment and advice.

 The best approach to treatment is a team approach.

 You and your child are the most important members of your healthcare team.
 Your team may also involve your GP, specialists (such as paediatric rheumatologists and orthopaedic specialists), and allied health professionals (such as physiotherapists and occupational therapists), along with support from your friends and family and community organisations.

 Our experienced health educators can give you advice, support and link you to resources in your area.
 To speak to one of our caring staff ring 1800 011 041 Monday - Friday (8:30am - 4pm).

-Download the JIA (Juvenile Idiopathic Arthritis) information sheets:
+Download the JIA (Juvenile Idiopathic Arthritis) booklets and information sheets:

 Join our online community and connect with other parents and children with arthritis.
 Arthritis Queensland has a Facebook group specifically for parents and family of children living with arthritis where you can share your experiences.